Preservation at BnF: policy, laboratory, and sites

 BnF’s collection care policy: media transfer

 Media transfer covers all techniques based on reproducing the content of information contained in a document on a longer-lasting medium so as to avoid having to physically repair the primary document for preservation purposes.
-The medium used may be either silver film or a digital file.
+The medium used may be either silver film or in most cases a digital file.

-These techniques are gradually being replaced by digitization, which enables documents to be consulted more easily, and in particular remotely.
+In most cases, these techniques are now being replaced by digitization, which enables documents to be consulted more easily, and in particular remotely.
 Digitization is growing exponentially (Gallica, Europeana, etc.) as a result of very large external markets.
 It combines the ability to promote collections with a backup effect by securely archiving documents.
 Internal programs to digitize documents unfit for viewing are also being pursued at the same time.